giulianopz/lfcs/domains/5-service-configuration/d.md

 After making changes to the /etc/ssh/sshd_config file, save the file, and restart the sshd server application to effect the changes using the following command at a terminal prompt:
 `sudo systemctl restart sshd.service`

-> Warning: Many other configuration directives for sshd are available to change the server application’s behavior to fit your needs.
+> Warning: Many other configuration directives for sshd are available to change the server application's behavior to fit your needs.
 Be advised, however, if your only method of access to a server is ssh, and you make a mistake in configuring sshd via the /etc/ssh/sshd_config file, you may find you are locked out of the server upon restarting it.
 Additionally, if an incorrect configuration directive is supplied, the sshd server may refuse to start, so be extra careful when editing this file on a remote server.

 3. SSH Keys